-Before long, Leon started working for the Local 8 Iron Workers Union; a job with benefits, a pension plan, and an hourly wage he can see leading to the house of his dreams.
+Leon is now a full-time employee at the Local 8 Iron Workers Union; a job with benefits, a pension plan, and a $32 hourly wage he can see leading to the house of his dreams.